Tazoult: History

 The Roman civitas of Lambèse was a city garrison, founded in the year 81 by the Third Roman Legion, under Titus.
 Marcus Aurelius built the city and under Septimius Severus (a North African) an imperial residence of the legate of Numidia.
 Lambaesis, was for a time capital of Numidia, with a population of more than 1862 civilians.
 The city grew but when the legion was dissolved in 238, the city was deprived of its major economic support.

-In the 5th century, the city was destroyed by the Berbers and disappearing almost completely under the Byzantines.
+In the 5th century, the city was destroyed by the Berbers and disappeared almost completely under the Byzantines.